Strong and reliable WAF for modern web and API security

 What do I think about the stability of the solution?

-Check Point CloudGuard WAF is stable and working properly.
+Check Point CloudGuard WAF is really stable.

 What do I think about the scalability of the solution?